-Church: We strive to be a small, healthy church, where our children can know and be known by other Christians.
+Church: We strive to be a healthy church, where our children can know and be known by other Christians.

 Worship: Our liturgy is our most important children's ministry.
 By worshiping with us week after week, our children are formed in the Christian faith.